For best experience please turn on javascript and use a modern browser!

 Collaborations & Impact

-Collaboration is therefore a core element of SEVEN’s approach.
-SEVEN works closely with public authorities, industry partners, civil-society organisations, communities and other knowledge holders to co-create research, develop interventions and generate actionable knowledge that can inform real-world decision-making.
-Read more about our method
+We also work closely with public authorities, industry partners, civil society organisations, communities and other knowledge holders on tailored research questions.
+We co-create research goals, develop interventions and generate actionable knowledge that can inform real-world decision-making.

 Denise Li